chapmanmong/Project2/README.md

 An additional model for NewsAPI sentiment has also been set up.

 ### Model- Prediction <a name="subparagraph6"></a>
-The Linear Regression has been applied to predict the sentiment.
-A simple bar and line chart has been used to visualise the results.
+The Linear Regression Model has been applied to predict the percent change in closing price of stock.
+A simple line chart has been used to visualise the results.

 ### Model- Evaluation with Visualisations <a name="subparagraph7"></a>